3 min read

 Facing your true self is a fraught endeavor.
 It requires a long gaze at all your embarrassing, humbling shortcomings.
 One thing I know about myself is that I live in and through my head.
 By making art, especially photography but also these essays, I try to engage my heart and yours, but what I mostly do with my day is think, learn, question, read, listen, think, analyze, critique, reason, and think some more about what I’ve been thinking.
 I value smart over emotional, reason over impulse, and regardless of how hard I try I may never fully understand irrationality.
 I nod when my wife says it’s just human nature, it’s how we’re constructed, people do ill-considered things when they are scared, and I know she is right but I still cannot fathom so much irrational behavior.
 The best I can do is acknowledge it.
 I have a better grasp of quantum physics than I have of the average American voter.

 The voters who handed Donald Trump the car keys yesterday have convinced themselves that he and the greedy, vindictive punks who surround him care about them, have their best interests in mind, speak for them, will protect them from people with accents, and will fight for them to make their lives better.
 Thirty minutes of sober reflection on Trump’s first term in the White House would shred that conviction, but the majority of the American electorate can’t be bothered.
-I like to compliment myself as an acute observer, but I’ve been caught by surprise, and not for the first time, by the depth of American resentment and conservatism, and the large constituency who can’t shrug off a $120 grocery bill.
+I like to compliment myself as an acute observer, but I’ve been caught by surprise, and not for the first time, by the depth of American resentment and conservatism, and the size of the population who can’t shrug off a $120 grocery bill.
+There must be more of them than I’d realized.
 It’s been one rude awakening.

 So, what to do?
 Several years ago at a writer’s conference, I was asked to list the three things that get me up in the morning.
 I wrote, “Love, beauty, and language.”
 (I know, I know, two of those three are heart, not mind, but work with me here.)
 All three are still there today and will be there tomorrow, ever-rich raw material for making a life that means something.
 There’s solace in that.